Involution game with migration and spatial heterogeneity of social resources: Results and Discussion

 Figure~\ref{fig:stripes_b} examines how mixing affects agent distribution.
 In the two‑region setup, agents strongly concentrate in the richer region: when $M_1/M_2<1$, $P_{M_1}$ is very low (most agents leave the poorer $M_1$ region); when $M_1/M_2>1$, $P_{M_1}$ approaches 1.
 As stripes become finer, this polarisation diminishes: $P_{M_1}$ moves closer to 0.5 for all resource ratios, indicating a more uniform spatial distribution.
 Finer mixing thus reduces the tendency of agents to flock to the resource‑rich area, which in turn lowers local competitive pressure and contributes to the suppression of $F_D$ seen in panel (a).

 Together, these results demonstrate that even without altering the global resource totals, the way resources are arranged spatially can significantly influence both the intensity of involution and the distribution of agents.
-The key insight is that spatial fragmentation serves as a powerful tool to mitigate excessive competition, suggesting that policies promoting mixing of different resource levels (e.g., through urban planning or economic diversification) may help alleviate involution.
+Policies that promote mixing of different resource levels (e.g., through urban planning or economic diversification) may therefore help alleviate excessive competition.